UW-Madison-Bacteriology-Bioinformatics/chtc-containers/README.md

 Follow the instructions on : https://chtc.cs.wisc.edu/uw-research-computing/apptainer-htc.html#start-an-interactive-build-job

-in summary the command are:
+In summary, the commands to type once you enter the interactive job are:

 ```
 # Build the container using the instructions in the def file, write it to the file name of your choice with the extension .sif
 apptainer build <container.sif> <container.def>